Forrest M. Mims III

 Paul Allen and Bill Gates moved to Albuquerque to develop software for the MITS Altair.
 There they formed Microsoft.
 Allen and Gates are the principal funders of

 STARTUP: Albuquerque and the Personal Computer Revolution, a permanent exhibit at the New Mexico Museum of Natural History and Science that opened 18 November 2006.
 Minnie and I attended the STARTUP opening events and spent quality time with Ed Roberts, the former president of MITS.
 See photo of MITS founders Ed Roberts, Bob Zaller and me and Microsoft cofounder Paul Allen here.
+Ed passed away in April 2010, and the STARTUP Gallery was dedicated in his memory in January 2011.

 Science at Geronimo Creek Observatory